 It is becoming increasingly clear to me that it may no longer be possible to vote our way out of this mess.
-Much of the voting process has been put into the hands of private corporations, only two of which, Election Systems and Software and Diebold Election Systems, provide the vast majority of the voting hardware and services.
+Much of the voting process has been put into the hands of private corporations of which only two, Election Systems and Software and Diebold Election Systems, provide the vast majority of the voting hardware, software and services.
 Two additional corporations that play a large role are Sequoia and Hart Intercivic.
 All of these companies have been implicated in multiple instances of fraud and other illegalities, the following representing only a fraction:

 - Voting Machines And The Bamboozling Of America